-As a student of A Course in Miracles, I feel frustrated with the limitations of words.
+As a student of A Course in Miracles, I am often frustrated with the limitations of words.
 In fact, it is clear that on some level they are agents of separation.
 Words specify and thus impair generalization.
-What is X cannot be Y and it certainly cannot be a unified alphabet.
+What is X cannot be Y and it certainly cannot by itself be a unified alphabet.

 Yet we are here to communicate, by whatever means necessary.
-We have a function, a role to play in the atonement – ending our separation from God – and it is unique to us inside the illusory world in which we believe we live.
+We have a function, a role to play in the atonement – which ends our shared mistaken belief that we are from God – and it is unique to us inside the illusory world in which we believe we live.

 It is possible to make both too much of this fact and too little.